 - Elasticsearch, Kibana and Iglu server are also running on the box

-- Rather than use Kinesis as the event queue, named Unix pipes are employed
+- Rather than use Kinesis as the event queue, named Unix pipes are

 This diagram illustrates the mini data pipeline: